 Cosmetic Service means any treatment or corrective surgical procedure performed to reshape structures of the body in order to alter the individual's appearance or to alter the manifestation of the aging process.
-Breast augmentation, mastoplexy, breast reduction for cosmetic reasons, otoplasty, rhinoplasty, collagen injection, and scar reversals are examples of Cosmetic Services.
+Breast augmentation, mastopexy, breast reduction for cosmetic reasons, otoplasty, rhinoplasty, collagen injection, and scar reversals are examples of Cosmetic Services.
 Cosmetic Services also includes any procedure required to correct complications caused by or arising from prior Cosmetic Services.

-Cosmetic Services do not include the following services in connection with a mastectomy resulting from cancer: (a) reconstruction of the breast on which the cancer-related surgery has been performed, and (b) surgery to reconstruct the other breast to produce a symmetrical appearance.
-The following procedures are not considered Cosmetic Services: correction of a cleft palate or cleft lip, removal of a port-wine stain, or hemangioma on the head, neck, or face.
+The following procedures are not considered Cosmetic Services and must meet Primary Coverage Criteria including but not limited to:

+- (1) Correction of a cleft palate or cleft lip; - (2) Removal of a port-wine stain, or hemangioma on the head, neck, or face; - (3) When treatment is incidental to disease; - (4) An artificial body part or implant as part of treatment for an Illness.